János Kádár: Role in the Hungarian Revolution of 1956

 Rákosi was forced to resign in 1956, replaced by Gerő.
 On 23 October 1956, students marched through Budapest intending to present a petition to the government.
 The procession swelled as several people poured onto the streets.
 Gerő replied with a harsh speech that angered the people, and police opened fire.
 It proved to be the start of the Hungarian Revolution of 1956.
 As the revolution spread throughout the country, Nagy was called back as Prime Minister.

 The Hungarian Working People's Party decided to dissolve itself and to reorganize itself as the Hungarian Socialist Workers' Party.
 On 25 October 1956, Kádár was elected General Secretary.
 He was also a member of the Nagy Government as Minister of State.

 Nagy began a process of liberalization, removing state controls over the press, releasing many political prisoners, and expressing wishes to withdraw Hungary from the Warsaw Pact.
 He formed a coalition government.
 Although the Soviet leaders issued a statement that they strove to establish a new relationship with Hungary on the basis of mutual respect and equality, in the first days of November, the Presidium of the Soviet Communist Party took a decision to crush the revolution by force.

 On 1 November 1956, Kádár, together with Ferenc Münnich, left Hungary for Moscow with the support of the Soviet Embassy in Budapest.
 There the Soviet leaders tried to convince him that a "counter-revolution" was unfolding in Hungary that must be put to an end at any cost.
 He only agreed to change sides when the Soviet leaders informed him that the decision had already been taken to crush the revolution with the help of the Soviet troops stationed in Hungary.
 He was also told that unless he agreed to become prime minister in the new government, the Rákosi–Gerő leadership would be reinstalled.
 Although he was under duress, he did not, by his own admission, resist as much as he could have.
 In a speech given on 12 April 1989, he confessed to having played a role in Nagy's execution, calling it his "own personal tragedy."
 Writing in 1961, American journalist John Gunther said that "Kádár today looks like a man pursued by shadows, a walking corpse."

-The Soviet tank divisions moved into Budapest with the purpose of crushing the revolution at dawn on 4 November 1956.
+At dawn on 4 November 1956, Soviet tank divisions moved into Budapest with orders to crush the revolution.
 The proclamation of the so-called Revolutionary Workers'-Peasants' Government of Hungary, headed by Kádár, was broadcast from Szolnok the same day.
 He announced a "Fifteen Point Programme" for this new government: